 Plan to spend at least 3 days in Ljubljana.
 Take your time exploring the city then go on day trips around the country.
 You can use Ljubljana as a base while exploring the rest of Slovenia.

 * * *

 I hope this quick and easy guide helps you decide where to stay in Ljubljana!
 Like everyone else who’s been captivated by this totally underrated but surprisingly lovable city, you’ll be charmed by Ljubljana from day 1 – and you just might have to extend your trip or plan your return right away!

+Make sure to download the PDF guide to plan your holiday in Slovenia.
 If you need extra help planning your trip or you’re looking for custom recommendations, send me a message, and I’ll be happy to help you out.

 Thanks for reading and happy travels to Slovenia!

 First published – 27 January 2020

 Last updated – 30 July 2021 – updated links, hotel prices, and travel information